Axisymmetric pulsar magnetosphere revisited: Structure of the magnetosphere

 Figure~\ref{fig:rhoJepi-tave} shows the densities and electric currents carried by the three particle species: electrons, positrons, and ions.
 We observe that the polar-cap current is charge separated, i.e. it is carried by one species --- the electrons extracted from the star.
 There is practically no $e^\pm$ creation in the polar region.
 The electrons flow out along the magnetic field lines with modest energies and carry a negligible fraction of the pulsar spindown power.
 The charge density of the polar outflow is close to the co-rotation density $\rhoco\approx - \bOm\cdot \bB/2\pi c$.

 Note that $\rho_{\rm co}$ changes sign along the ``null surface'' where $\bOm\cdot\bB=0$.\footnote{In the dipolar approximation, $\boldsymbol{\Omega }\cdot \boldsymbol{B} \propto (3 \cos^2\theta - 1) = 0$ is satisfied on the cone $\theta _{\mathrm{null}}\approx 55^\circ$.
 The actual magnetic field configuration changes from dipolar at $r\sim\RLC$, and the null surface is bent.} At this surface, the charge-separated outflow was expected to form an ``outer gap'' \citep{cheng_energetic_1986}.
 We find in our simulation that this region is marginally capable of accelerating electrons and positrons to Lorentz factors $\sim \gamma _{\mathrm{thr}}$.
-Furthermore, the current flowing through this region is small, and therefore the null line does not cause significant dissipation or gamma-ray emission.
+Furthermore, the current flowing through this region is small, and therefore the null line does not cause strong dissipation or gamma-ray emission.
+A further increase in resolution and voltage (a higher $\gamma_0/\gthr$) would activate the discharge around the null surface, somewhat helping the ``return'' (positive) current to flow through the region (Bransgrove et al., in preparation).

-The positive ``return'' current flowing through the magnetosphere is dominated by the thin, Y-shaped current sheet.
-So, the sheet carries the current \beq \Ish\approx I_0, \eeq where $I_0$ is given in Equation~(\ref{eq:I0}).
+The positive return current flowing through the magnetosphere of the aligned rotator is dominated by the thin, Y-shaped current sheet.
+So, to the first approximation, the sheet carries the current \beq \Ish\approx I_0, \eeq where $I_0$ is given in Equation~(\ref{eq:I0}).
 At $r<R_Y$, this current sheet has $\alpha<0$ (\Eq~\ref{eq:alpha}), which prohibits sustaining $\Ish$ by a charge-separated ion flow extracted from the star.
 Instead, the system employs copious $e^\pm$ creation to sustain $\Ish$.
 We have measured the time-averaged contributions of electrons, positrons, and ions to this current and found

 Thus, most of $\Ish$ is carried by electrons back-flowing from the Y-point toward the star.
+This proportion would likely change with increasing multiplicity of $e^\pm$ creation, which may reach huge values, exceeding $10^4$ as suggested by local 1D simulations of $e^\pm$ discharge \citep{Timokhin13}.

 As one can see in Figure~\ref{fig:rhoJepi-tave}, the electrons are also flowing outward from the Y-point, along the equatorial plane.
-Thus, the Y-point acts as a quasi-steady source of electrons, which implies a high pair creation rate concentrated at the Y-point.
+Thus, the Y-point acts as a quasi-steady source of electrons (and positrons), which implies a high rate of dissipation and pair creation concentrated at the Y-point.
 This is an essential feature of the pulsar magnetosphere, which will be discussed in more detail below.